-- 1. Completed application form - 2.
-Personal statement

-- 3. Letter of recommendation from an academic teacher or professor - 4.
-Official secondary school transcript(s) and diploma(s) - 5.
-Certified copy of the state identity card or a valid passport for non-Greek citizens (and residence permit, if applicable) - 6.
+- 1. Completed application form - Personal statement - 3.
+Letter of recommendation from an academic teacher or professor - 4.
+Official secondary school transcript(s) and diploma(s) - Certified copy of the state identity card or a valid passport for non-Greek citizens (and residence permit, if applicable) - 6.
 Evidence of proficiency in English.

-Candidates are required to schedule an interview with a designated College representative after all application material has been submitted in order to assess their profile.
+Candidates will attend an interview with a designated College representative after all application material has been submitted in order to assess their profile through a discussion on their academic and non-academic achievements.
+The Admissions decision will be communicated to the candidate within 10 working days following the interview.